Tom Keegan

-Tom Keegan (born March 22, 1959) is an American sportswriter and author who is sports editor of the Chesterton Tribune, a twice-weekly newspaper in Chesterton, Ind.
+Tom Keegan is an American sportswriter and author who is sports editor of the Chesterton Tribune, a twice-weekly newspaper in Chesterton, Ind.
 He was a columnist at the Boston Herald until getting laid off, July 1, 2020.
 He was at the Lawrence Journal-World in Lawrence, Kansas.
 While in Kansas, Keegan, members of his staff, and local TV personalities combined to do sports podcasts entitled "Spodcasters" on KUsports.com, one of the newspaper's four websites.
 Keegan also was one of four panelists on a weekly television show The Drive, which is broadcast during the college football and basketball seasons throughout Kansas and nationally on Fox College Sports.

 Early years and education

-Keegan was born in Rochester, New York, the seventh of ten children.
-He attended Bishop Kearney High School in Irondequoit, graduating in 1977.
+Keegan was born in Rochester, New York, the seventh of 10 children.
+He attended Bishop Kearney High School in Irondequoit.
 He then went on to Marquette University where he graduated with a B.A. in Journalism.
-Keegan married in Claremont, California in 1983.
-The couple has four children together.
+Keegan married his wife Angie in Claremont, California.
+The couple have four children together.